This blog was updated on January 10th, 2022.

 When it comes to acne products, you have a lot of options - so many, in fact, that it can be confusing to find the best product or ingredients for your acne-prone skin.
 Fortunately, you can wade through some of the chaos by looking for products that contain ingredients approved by the United States Food and Drug Administration (FDA).
-FDA-approved acne treatment ingredients and the percentage of these active ingredients generally signal that these are safe skin care products, however, it is important to recognize that the FDA does not certify or approve products as a whole , only the active ingredients within them.
-Esthetician Michelle Freese is one of our beloved and trusted Kate Somerville Skin Experts for 8 years and is incredibly familiar with these FDA-approved skincare ingredients and was able to break down some of the most common topical skin-care ingredients for us.
+FDA-approved acne treatment ingredients and the percentages of these active ingredients generally signal that these are safe skin care products.
+However, it is important to recognize that the FDA does not certify or approve products as a whole , only the active ingredients within them.
+Esthetician Michelle Freese is one of our beloved and trusted Kate Somerville Skin Experts at our Melrose Place clinic in Hollywood, and is incredibly familiar with these FDA-approved skincare ingredients .
+Below, Michelle breaks down some of the most common topical skincare ingredients for us.

 As an ingredient, benzoyl peroxide can be an effective treatment for mild to moderate acne.
-When you initially begin treating acne with this ingredient, look for a product labeled around 2.5 percent strength.
+When you initially begin treating acne with this ingredient, look for a product labeled around 2.5% strength.
 While stronger products are available, they may irritate the skin and create more problems than they fix.
-You can then increase the product strength if you do not see results or your skin becomes adapted to what you have used over a longer period of time.
+You can also increase the product strength if you do not see results or your skin becomes adapted to what you have used over a longer period of time.

 When using a product containing benzoyl peroxide, it is important to closely follow any instructions provided to help avoid any unwanted side effects.
-Most of these products will require that you apply a thin layer of product over the entire face and are not effective as spot treatments.
-Unfortunately, this ingredient may bleach hair, towels, and clothing, so avoid these materials during and immediately after application until the product drys.
+Most of these products will require that you apply a thin layer of product over the entire face.
+Keep in mind that this ingredient may bleach hair, towels, and clothing, so avoid these materials during and immediately after application until the product dries.
 As for side effects, the most common is skin dryness and flaking where the product was applied, though these effects are usually mild and can be addressed by applying an oil-free moisturizer daily.
 However, some may experience more severe dryness, flaking, redness, or even burning when using benzoyl peroxide products.

 Typically, sulfur products are most effective in treating mild to moderate acne or preventing future breakouts.
-It can also be a great ingredient for those with sensitive skin or who are allergic to other gentle ingredients like benzoyl peroxide .
+It can also be a great ingredient for those with sensitive skin or who are allergic to other ingredients like benzoyl peroxide .
 While prescription-strength sulfur products are available, most over-the-counter products are sufficient to help achieve clear skin.
 The types of sulfur products range from soaps and cleansers to lotions, masks, or spot treatments leaving you with lots of options to incorporate sulfur into your routine.
-Given that it is not the most effective ingredient available, you may even choose to use sulfur alongside another product to see better results faster.
-You can also seek out products that boast higher levels of sulfur as well, like our EradiKate® Acne Treatment which is 10% sulfur the highest level approved by the FDA, for a superior outcome.
+Our EradiKate® Acne Treatment has 10% sulfur, the highest level approved by the FDA, for a superior outcome.
 This acne spot treatment has been clinically proven to diminish a breakout in as little as one hour.

 Unfortunately, drying, peeling, itching, and redness are common side effects experienced by those who choose to use sulfur products.
 The effects tend to be worst when you first start treatment but do persist over time.
 Some products may also still have a slightly unpleasant odor, especially all-natural brands, which can deter some from using them.

 Products containing salicylic acid come in a variety of forms including cleansers, toners, medicated pads, creams, and lotions and are most effective in treating mild acne breakouts and blackheads.
 Over-the-counter products typically range in strength from .5% to 2% while prescription strength products or peels can reach strengths of twenty to thirty percent.
 Professional treatments utilizing that level of salicylic acid can be effective in treating moderate to more severe acne as they mechanical exfoliation reaches more deeply than over-the-counter products.
 EradiKate™ Clarifying Acne Gel Cleanser has 1% salicylic acid alongside a prebiotic complex to cleanse and clear skin while also restoring a healthy microbiome.
 Our EradiKate™ Acne Mark Fading Gel has 2% salicylic acid, a prebiotic complex, and niacinamide to prevent breakouts and fade post-acne marks in just 3 days.
 Finally, Kate’s EradiKate® Salicylic Acid Acne Treatment contains 2% salicylic acid and can be used as an all-over lightweight overnight lotion to clear acne while smoothing skin texture.

 Types of Acne